wtfutil/wtf/README.md

 ### Contributing to the Documentation

-Documenation now lives in its own repository here: [https://github.com/wtfutil/wtfdocs](https://github.com/wtfutil/wtfdocs).
+Documentation now lives in its own repository here: [https://github.com/wtfutil/wtfdocs](https://github.com/wtfutil/wtfdocs).

 Please make all additions and updates to documentation in that repository.